Cyarun/Cynor-agentOS/README.md

 ## Your system for spec-driven agentic development.

-[Agent OS](https://buildermethods.com/agent-os) transforms AI coding agents from confused interns into productive developers.
-With structured workflows that capture your standards, your stack, and the unique details of your codebase, Agent OS gives your agents the specs they need to ship quality code on the first try—not the fifth.
+[CS-AgentOS](https://cynorsense.com/CS-AgentOS) transforms AI coding agents from confused interns into productive developers.
+With structured workflows that capture your standards, your stack, and the unique details of your codebase, CS-AgentOS gives your agents the specs they need to ship quality code on the first try—not the fifth.

 Use it with: